sfigg/commercialization-public/manufacture/desktop/windows-10-s-deployment-sxs.md

 - A USB key that you can format
 - [Deployment scripts](http://go.microsoft.com/fwlink/p/?LinkId=800657)
 - Customizations such as drivers or language packs
-- The latest GDR from [the Microsoft Update Catalog](http://www.catalog.update.microsoft.com)
+- The latest General Distribution Release update from [the Microsoft Update Catalog](http://www.catalog.update.microsoft.com)

 ## Format your USB key